SonicOriginalSoftware/GamerSaver/README.md

 5. Submit Pull Request (PR)
 6. Profit??

-# Bugs and Known Issues
-* There is no timer or timeout monitoring for the loopback OAuth server.
-As such, closing out of the opened browser window will never trigger the application to stop waiting for a loopback response and authorization will never finish.
-	* To fix this, you'll need to relaunch the application.
+# Resetting Password
-* No password recovery options are available.
-A password reset effect can be achieved by reauthorization with the desired username.
+* Reauthorization with the desired username.
 This will prompt authentication from Google and, assuming you haven't left your logged-in Google sessions available on your browser for others to use, this means of authentication is viewed as sufficient for the scope of this application.

 # Notes